Why HTTPS (SSL Certificates) Necessary

 In most of the cases, for the certificate installation to successfully work for your site, you’ll need a Dedicated IP address in that Shared hosting environment.

-There are three major types of SSL Certificates
+Three major types of SSL Certificates

 - Positive For those wanting to secure a single domain